Zoysia grass was on our home’s goal list for years before we actually were able to check the box off.

 Zoysia Grass Problems, and Foot Traffic

 Is our yard perfect now?
-Not quite.
+No. And it’s not near perfect either.
 Zoysia grass problems are real – it can be a fantastic solution for your lawn, but it isn’t miracle grass!

 It’s important to know that we probably use our backyard more than the average family – so I think most people won’t have the same trouble spots we do.

 Our neighborhood is teaming with kids – and our yard seems to be the neighborhood spot to play in.
-When the weather is nice, it’s common to look out back and see 9 or 10 kids running around!
+When the weather is nice, it’s common to look out back and see 8 or 9 kids running around!
 Plus, our 70lb dog loves (and needs) to run for his ball regularly here.

 The grass is known to stand up nicely to foot traffic.
 But those areas that are repeatedly used by kids give us trouble.